Aoyama Things to Do: Shopping, Dining, Art, Tokyo Nightlife

 Jingu Stadium is home to the Nippon Professional Baseball (NPB) team Tokyo Yakult Swallows.
 However, both professional and student games are held here year-round.
 The critically acclaimed author Haruki Murakami has been a long-time fan of the Swallows, even writing in his memoirs that he made the decision to become an author at one of their home games.

 One of the most famous rugby stadiums in Japan, Chichibunomiya Rugby Stadium hosts countless matches.
-The short distance between the field and spectators' seats creates an incredible sense of immersion.
+The short distance between the field and the spectators' seats creates an incredible sense of immersion.

 Jingu Stadium (Meiji Jingu Stadium)